suh4s/AIE6_new/01_Prompt Engineering and Prototyping Best Practices/README.md

 Please evaluate your system on the following questions:

 1. Explain the concept of object-oriented programming in simple terms to a complete beginner.
-    - Aspect Tested:
+    - Aspect Tested: clarity, simple language, understandability, humor
+    - Result: Vibe check - medium; humor was not present given that my specialized prompt did not have that directive, despite my setting the other llm parameters up.
 2. Read the following paragraph and provide a concise summary of the key points…
-    - Aspect Tested:
+    - Aspect Tested: accuracy, understandability
+    - Result: Vibe check - high
 3. Write a short, imaginative story (100–150 words) about a robot finding friendship in an unexpected place.
-    - Aspect Tested:
+    - Aspect Tested: creativity, uniqueness, humor
+    - Result: Vibe check - high
 4. If a store sells apples in packs of 4 and oranges in packs of 3, how many packs of each do I need to buy to get exactly 12 apples and 9 oranges?
-    - Aspect Tested:
+    - Aspect Tested: ability to explain step by step, accuracy, clarity, simple language
+    - Result: Vibe check - high
 5. Rewrite the following paragraph in a professional, formal tone…
-    - Aspect Tested:
+    - Aspect Tested: clarity, accuracy, tone, meaning preservation
+    - Result: Vibe check - high

 This "vibe check" now serves as a baseline, of sorts, to help understand what holes your application has.